hashicorp/vagrant/website/docs/source/v2/share/connect.html.md

 Vagrant can share any or _every_ port to your Vagrant environment, not just SSH and HTTP.
 The `vagrant connect` command gives the connecting person a static IP they can use to communicate to the shared Vagrant environment.
-Any TCP/UDP traffic sent to this IP is sent to the shared Vagrant environment.
+Any TCP traffic sent to this IP is sent to the shared Vagrant environment.

 ## Usage